champi-dev/structuring-react-apps/1.get-started/ch1.md

 }
 ```

-This config will execute `npm run lint` whenever you do a `git commit` , this way
+This config will execute `npm run lint` whenever you enter `git commit` , this way
 we guarantee that our code will always be perfectly formatted.